avalon60/OraTAPI/README.md

 options:
   -h, --help            show this help message and exit -v, --version         Display the version and exit.
+  --profile PROFILE    Use a profile for this run without changing active_config.
+  --outputs {tapi,utplsql,view,trigger} [{tapi,utplsql,view,trigger} ...]
+                        Restrict generation to these profile-enabled categories.
   -A APP_NAME, --app_name APP_NAME
                         Application name - included to the package header.
                         Default: Human Resources